Skip to content

 Short-term Care: Rehospitalizations

-In Petersburg Medical Center, 16.38 Percentage of Residents Rehospitalized
+In Petersburg Medical Center, 6.87% of Residents Rehospitalized

-This indicates the number of rehospitalizations per 1,000 days of short-term care.
-There is typically a correlation between keeping patients out of the hospital and a nursing homes short-term rehabilitation performance.
+This tells you the number of rehospitalizations per 1,000 days of short-term patient care.
+There is generally a correlation between having fewer hospitalizations and the quality of rehabilitation services.